jpigles/alphafold-rmsd/README.md

 - 1na6, author_seq is correct.
 - 2ptk, author_seq is correct.
 - 7wjq, same issue as 7epu.
-- 2xp2, auth_seq is correct. db_seq is _way_ off.
+- 2xp2, auth_seq is correct. db_align_beg is _way_ off.
-- 2dx1, both db_seq and auth_seq are wrong.
+- 2dx1, both db_align_beg and auth_seq are wrong.
 Difference between db and seq_align_beg is 129.
 - 4ped, auth_seq is correct.
+- 2yfx, auth_seq is correct.
+- 1p14, db_align_beg should start at 1004.
+- 2ojj, db_align_beg should start at 42.
+- 2oji, same as 2ojj.
+- 6u2g, because we have two Uniprot numbers in the same file that we are accessing, the second time we fix the offset for the file, we overwrite the first offset file.
+Fixed this by making file name "pdb_uniprot.cif".